petedavisdev/petedavis.dev/_notes/hygen.md

 Manually adding frontmatter every time is tedious, and all tedious tasks should automate away.

-Hygen is a code generator that is perfectly s
+Hygen is a code generator that is perfectly suited to this kind of task.

 [https://www.hygen.io/quick-start](https://www.hygen.io/quick-start)
 ```